 continued from previous

-The next morning arrived awkwardly.
+The morning arrived awkwardly.
 No one could deny what had happened last night.
-And as much as they all knew that they had tripped on a hallucinogen, most people felt that their experience had all been real: it had changed their view of Earth forever, allowing them to see the world in a completely new light.
-After this experience, they could never go back to their previous consciousness.
-Because they had seen the world naked, with all its energy fluxes that normally stay invisible.
+And as much as they all knew that they had tripped on a hallucinogen, most people felt that their experience had been somewhat real: it certainly FELT real.
+And it had changed their view of Earth forever, allowing them to see the world in a completely new light.
+After this experience they could never go back to their previous consciousness.
+Because they had seen the world naked.
+They had seen all its energy fluxes and flows, in action, processes which normally stay invisible.
+They were beginning to realize that the world was a living Thing, which needed to breathe, run, sleep and rest, just like we did.
 They had seen the inner workings of the climate machine.
 They had witnessed how energy passes from one being into another, from the cloud to the raindrop, to the river, to the ocean and back up into the cloud.
 They could finally see how the entire planet was connected, through energy.
-And for the few hours that their trip had lasted, they had felt this energy deep inside their own psyche, as they witnessed it pass right through them.
+And for the few hours that their hallucinogenic trip lasted, they had felt this energy deep inside their own psyche, as they witnessed it pass right through them.
 Now they knew that they were part of this energy.
 They were just one tiny piece of the Connected Whole.

-One, yet destructive piece that was destabilizing the energy flow of the planet.
-They had now seen with their own eyes how all the creative energy was retreating back into the ocean, where billions of years ago life had originally begun.
-The planet had created the phytoplankton variant and the pandemics to tackle the other variant that was a threat to all life on Earth: humans.
+Humanity may have been just one tiny piece of the Whole, but it was a destructive device within the Earth’s climate system, which was now destabilizing the entire energy flow of the planet.
+It was easy to see that whatever was left of the planet’s creative energy was now retreating into the ocean, the original birthplace of life billions of years ago.
+The planet had created the phytoplankton variant to tackle the other variant that was a threat to all life: humans.

 to read from the beginning, go here